-The Metabolomics Facility at CeMM aims to provide highest quality metabolomics analyses on biological and biomedical research samples.
+The Metabolomics Facility at CeMM aims to provide highest quality metabolomics analyses on biological and biomedical research samples to its customers.
 This includes method development for detection and quantification of novel metabolites, systematic screening of established metabolites in the classes of amino acids, central carbon metabolism and TCA cycle metabolites, nucleotides, folates and lipids, and more focused analyses of selected metabolites.
 We aim to constantly develop and improve methods to more comprehensively cover the entire human metabolome and decrease the required sample amounts, while at the same time maintaining rigorous standards in data analysis and quantitation.

 Thomas Hannich is a biochemist by training with a profound knowledge of different metabolomics workflows.
 Before joining CeMM, he studied the role of amino acids and lipids in development and disease.
 As Head for Metabolomics, he and his team develop workflows for the analysis of a wide range of metabolites and lipids in various biological systems.
 At the facility, they use a targeted metabolite profiling approach as it provides high selectivity, greater accuracy, reproducibility, and robustness.
 Moreover, it can be used for hypothesis generating or hypothesis testing studies.
 All established methods are suitable for high throughput analysis.